Are You Confident of the Diagnosis?

 Dermoscopic examination of a poroma reveals much variability including a white-to-pink halo around the vessels, glomerular vessels, linear irregular vessels, hairpin vessels, and/or multiple pink-white structureless areas.
 Unfortunately, since these findings are commonly seen in amelanotic melanoma, nonmelanoma skin cancer, and porocarcinoma, dermoscopic examination is of little diagnostic value for poromas.

 Therefore, histopathologic examination is required for definitive diagnosis of poroma.
-Histopathology of poroma reveals a circumscribed tumor of uniform basaloid or poroid cells extending from the epidermis into the upper dermis with few pale larger cells and small ducts and/or cysts scattered within (
+Histopathology of poroma reveals a circumscribed tumor of uniform basaloid or poroid cells extending from the epidermis into the upper dermis with few pale larger cells and small ducts and/or cysts scattered within (Figure 2, Figure 3).
+The stroma is typically comprised of telangiectatic vessels.

 Confirmation of a poroma diagnosis is dependent on histopathologic exam as described above.
 Variations in the histology have been reported.